qsnake/gpaw/doc/manual.rst

    >>> print atoms.get_potential_energy()

-More details can be found on the `Restart file`_ page.
+More details can be found on the :ref:`restart_files` page.

 ----------------------
 Command line arguments